 Many TV shows focus on surgical errors to dramatize the type of malpractice that can result in serious injuries.
 This usually involves a surgeon making an error that causes damage to a vital organ, or a surgeon leaving an instrument inside a patient before suturing a cut.

 According to Becker’s ASC Review, there were 9,744 malpractice settlements related to wrong-site surgery from 1990 to 2010, for a total of $1.3 billion.
 These cases resulted in six percent of patients dying, 32.9 percent of patients suffering a permanent injury, and 59.2 percent of patients suffering temporary injuries.
+In addition, the US Joint Commission on Accreditation of Healthcare Organizations (JCAHO) reports that there are as many as 50 wrong-site surgeries that occur every week in the United States.

 More concerning was a study conducted by the Agency for Healthcare Research and Quality, which surveyed 400 spine surgeons and found that half of them admitted to performing a wrong-site surgery, typically by operating on the wrong spinal level.